imitxtion/nimdrat/README.md

 Discord library for Nim by [krisppurg](https://github.com/krisppurg).
 The fork adds an option (`-d:windowsNativeTls`) to use Windows' native WinHTTP/SChannel transport instead of OpenSSL, so the compiled bots have no `libssl` / `libcrypto` DLL dependency and run on a plain Windows machine as standalone executables.
-Otherwise, on some machinesOn
 Linux/macOS it behaves exactly like upstream dimscord.

 ## Setup